Imagine… social distancing for months and even years

 Imagine being in high school.
 Going through the hallways with hundreds of people.
 It is impossible to not touch someone.
 Imagine the anxiety that builds.
 The noise.
 The ‘inconsiderate’ friends who slap you on the back.
 How do you react normally with all of this anxiety?

 Imagine being in a class and thinking only about if your pencil touched the floor when you took it out of your bookbag.
 You did not see it touch, but it COULD have.
-Imagine thinking of this and similar thoughts the entire time you are in class.
-Imagine thinking this way when taking quizzes and tests.
+Imagine thinking of this and similar thoughts the entire time you are in class and thinking this way when taking quizzes and tests.
 Imagine trying to explain to your parents (or boss if employed) why your work is not achieving the goal.

 Imagine having to now home school.
 Your sanctuary.
 Your ‘safe place’.
 Yet, there are still hurdles here.
 Inanimate objects carry germs.
 You live with other people.
 They are dirty.
 Their hands are not red.
 Did they wash their hands?